rahmcoff/ESDocs/docs/room-editor/logic_props/lock.md

 ### :small_orange_diamond:Type
 <div className="highlight-div">

-Inplace - props targeting the lock only change the one lock value.
+Inplace - Props targeting the lock only change the value at that position.<br>

-Continuous - processes any input from any lock valuem checking for a correct sequence.
+Continuous - Uses any input from any lock, checking for a correct sequence.<br>

-Fixed - like Continuous, but resets all of the input values to 0 when it receives 'Password' amount of inputs.
+Fixed - Like Continuous, but resets the input values to 0 when it receives 'Password' amount of inputs.
 </div>

 For the examples bellow we will use a `Lock` with 3 lock values.
 And when it's unlocked it will trigger an `Animation` behaviour next to the `Display`.